 Can a clapper be used with delicate fabrics in sewing?

-Yes, a clapper can be used to protect delicate fabrics from heat damage during the pressing process, making it a versatile tool for various fabric types.
+Yes, a clapper can protect delicate fabrics from heat damage during pressing, making it a versatile tool for various fabric types.

 Are there alternatives to using a clapper in sewing?